BIIG-UC3M/Image-Segmentation-Evaluation/README.md

 # Image Segmentation-Evaluation
-Evaluating segmentation algorithms using SimpleITK filters
+Evaluating segmentation algorithms using SimpleITK filters (Python) and results of statistical analyses (R) in order to demonstrate the statistical significance of comparisons between used models.

+---
+TOC

+---

+# Evaluation

 ## Preparing images for evaluation
 In order to apply and evaluate segmentation models, images must be in a dictionary with the following structure: